 Please access Pitt’s Coronavirus Site.
 At this site you will find guidance on all aspects of mitigating and responding to Coronavirus risks – from defining Flex @ Pitt and the University’s posture to returning to campus and buildings and spaces on campus.

-I am an undergrad with questions about living in a dorm on campus.
+I am an undergrad with questions related to dorm life on campus.
 Who should I talk to for answers?

 You should review this housing FAQ from Panther Central and any unanswered questions can be directed to them at email@example.com.